manonaudebert/politicAI_ScrapeToDDB/README.md

 ## Lambda  ##
 This is the lambda code which scrape the campaign promises & their status and push them to DDB.
+This is for the CBS AI Hackathon.

 ## Upload a new version to Lambda